 Notable Russian artists from the late 1800s designed the church.
 The actual site of the assassination of Alexander II is located within the church walls.
 It is marked with a shrine garnished with semi-precious gemstones including lazurite and topaz.
 The church also features intricate biblical mosaics.
 More in number than any other church worldwide.
 It has to be seen in person to be fully appreciated.

-The Church of the Spilled Blood is today one of St Petersburg’s main tourist attractions.
+The Church of the Saviour on Spilled Blood is today one of St Petersburg’s main tourist attractions.
 Travel to Russia visa free with Nordic Cruises and experience this amazing St Petersburg landmark for yourself.